primaryobjects/AI-Programmer/README.md

 ## Details

-The BF programming language was selected due to the fact that it consists of only 8 instructions, while being Turing complete.
+The underlying programming language consists of only 8 instructions, while being Turing complete.
 Theoretically, it is capable of solving any computational problem.
 This makes it easy to develop an interpreter, capable of running the AI-generated programs in a simulated environment.
 In this manner, each generated program may be executed and its performance ranked as a fitness score.
 Since the AI is using a Turing complete programming language, the AI itself, is also theoretically capable of solving any computational problem.
 However, for this experiment, the AI will focus on outputting a simple string to the console.

 ## How It Works

 AI-Programmer works as follows:

 - A genome consists of an array of doubles.
-- Each gene corresponds to an instruction in the BF programming language.
+- Each gene corresponds to an instruction in the programming language.
 - Start with a population of random genomes.
 - Decode each genome into a resulting program by converting each double into its corresponding instruction and execute the program.
 - Get each program's fitness score, based upon the output it writes to the console (if any), and rank them.